Jallah/EasyProt/README.md

 ## TODO
 - Make it possible to register messages on the server side
 - Make it possible to register a default handler for unknown messages
-- Make it possible to reregister a message
+- Make it possible to reRegister a message
+- Add some interOp code so you dont't have to add a ref to FSharp.Core to your C# project

 ## ISSUES
 - FAKE does not support NUNIT >=3 yet: https://github.com/fsharp/FAKE/issues/1010